GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedElasticWellbore/Example.rst

 Solid mechanics solver
 -----------------------------------------------------------

-As fluid flow is not considered, only the solid mechanics ``SolidMechanicsLagrangianSSLE`` solver is required for solving this linear elastic problem.
+As fluid flow is not considered, only the solid mechanics solver ``SolidMechanicsLagrangianSSLE`` is required for solving this wellbore problem.

 .. literalinclude:: ../../../../../../src/coreComponents/physicsSolvers/solidMechanics/benchmarks/DeviatedElasticWellbore.xml
   :language: xml